 Here is a link to last semester's seminar.

-There is a Munich interest group for Deep Learning, which has an associated mailing list (initially organized by David Kaumanns).
+There is a Munich interest group for Deep Learning, which has an associated mailing list (initially organized by David Kaumanns), the paper announcements are sent out on this list.
 See the link here: http://www.cis.uni-muenchen.de/~davidk/deep-munich/

 Email Address: SubstituteLastName@cis.uni-muenchen.de